Yandex Cloud

 3. Create a static access key for the storage-viewer service account.

-4. Create a target Managed Service for MySQL® cluster of any suitable configuration with the following settings:
+4. Create a target Managed Service for MySQL® cluster with any suitable configuration, using the following settings:

 • DB name: db1